Battle of Glendale Quick Facts

 - Stonewall Jackson’s division, positioned at the top of the arc, was still north of the White Oak Swamp.
 Lee ordered Jackson to rebuild a bridge across White Oak Swamp Creek and then to descend on the federal right flank from the north.

 - Benjamin Huger’s division was next in line on the arc, southwest of Jackson.
-Lee ordered Huger to move southeast along the Charles City Road and take part in a massive strike against the center of the Yankee line.
+Lee ordered Huger to move southeast along the Charles City Road and take part in a massive strike against the center of the Union line.

 - Lee ordered A. P. Hill and James Longstreet, whose divisions formed the middle of the arc, to join Huger in the attack from the west against the Union center.